-Destination 2 on the Cool Little Town Tour was High River, known for the unique murals painted on buildings to depict this little town’s history.
-Each mural has a different artist and story, a sampling of these murals are pictured below with write-up.
+Destination 2 on the Cool Little Town Tour [link removed] was High River, known for the unique murals painted on buildings to depict this little town’s history.
+Each mural has a different artist and story, a sampling of these murals is pictured below with write-up.

 Aviation History in High River, Doug Dreidiger, 1992-94